-California Vehicle Code 10501 VC provides for criminal penalties for people who falsely report an auto theft to a law enforcement agency.1
+California Vehicle Code 10501 VC is the California statute that provides for criminal penalties for people who falsely report an auto theft to a law enforcement agency.1

 This crime is a more specific variation on the broader offense of making a false report of a crime in California.

 People are most often charged with filing false reports of auto theft in connection with alleged auto insurance fraud schemes.
 However, VC 10501 charges can be filed in a variety of situations.

 The legal definition of filing a false auto theft report

 The legal definition of the crime of falsely reporting an auto theft is as follows: